aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 ---
-title: "How to Extract Email Attachments from EML Files Using Aspose.Email for Java: A Complete Guide"
+title: "How to Extract Email Attachments from EML Files Using Aspose.Email for Java - A Complete Guide"
 description: "Learn how to extract email attachments, parse EML files, and save EML attachments to disk with Aspose.Email for Java."
 date: "2025-12-17"
 weight: 1